data-and-design/data-and-design.github.io/classes/4871/assignments/final/index.md

 Write the final deliverable as a design portfolio page (the kind of page you would show off on your professional website to a prospective employer).

 Submit it one of two ways.
 Make a doc and upload it to Canvas.
-Or publish a public page on your own website and send me the URL.
+Or publish a public page on your own website and upload the URL.

 With your permission, I will collect the public pages into a gallery on the class website as examples for future students.
 Tell me when you submit whether I can add your page to that gallery.